What is Hypothyroidism?

 Appropriate Dosage Levels.
 Initial dosage levels are determined on an individual basis and can vary widely, depending on a person's age, medical condition, other drugs they are taking, and, in women, whether or not they are pregnant.
 For example, pregnant women with hypothyroidism may need higher than normal doses.

 - Starting out.
 Most people need to build up gradually until they reach a maintenance dose.
 In uncomplicated cases, the dose typically starts at 50 micrograms per day, which then increases in 3- to 4-week intervals until thyroid hormone levels are normal.
-Seniors and those with heart disease may start at 12.5 - 25 micrograms per day.
-On the other hand, young adults with a short history of hypothyroidism might be able to tolerate a full maintenance dosage right away.
+Seniors and those with heart disease may start at 12.5 to 25 micrograms per day.
+On the other hand, young adults who have not had hypothyroidism for very long might be able to tolerate a full maintenance dosage right away.

 - Maintenance dose.
-Maintenance dose for most patients averages 112 micrograms, but it can vary between 75 - 260 micrograms.
-If conditions such as pregnancy, surgery, or other drugs alter hormone levels, the patient's thyroid needs will have to be reassessed.
+Maintenance dose for most patients averages 112 micrograms, but it can vary from 75 to 260 micrograms.
+If conditions such as pregnancy, surgery, or other drugs alter hormone levels, the patient's thyroid hormone needs will have to be reassessed.

 - If you miss a dose of your medicine, take it as soon as you can.
 If it is almost time for your next dose, take your medicine then and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 Annual Evaluation.
-Many factors can cause changes that require modifying the thyroxine dosages.
-A dose that is appropriate for one year may be too low the next.
+Many factors can cause changes that require modifications to levothyroxine dosages.
+A dose that is appropriate one year may be too low the next.
 To maintain normal thyroid levels, some patients may need to take gradually increasing doses of thyroid hormone every year or two.
-Doctors recommend that patients be reevaluated 6 months after normal TSH levels have been reached and then once a year thereafter.
+Doctors recommend that patients be re-evaluated 6 months after normal TSH levels have been reached, and then once a year thereafter.

 Specific factors, such as changes in health or diet, new medications for other conditions, or simply switching brands, can also cause changes in thyroid hormone levels that require different doses.
-If patients change dose levels or thyroxine brands, they should be checked again at least 6 weeks later.
+If patients change dose levels or levothyroxine brands, thyroid levels should be checked again at least 6 weeks later.

 Problems with Levothyroxine Treatment

 Because levothyroxine is identical to the thyroxine the body manufactures, side effects are rare.
-Over- or under-dosing, however, is fairly common, although rarely serious in the short term.
+Over- or underdosing is fairly common, although rarely serious in the short term.